Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Methods

 where $h(\epsilon_M) = -\epsilon_M \log(\epsilon_M) - (1-\epsilon_M)\log(1-\epsilon_M)$ is the binary entropy function.
 Accordingly, for a fixed $\epsilon_M$, we can upper bound the conditional entropy as

 Since in typical telecommunication applications the channel transition probabilities are given as part of the model, the symbol detection error is bounded.
-However as can be seen, $\epsilon_M$ appears in both sides of the inequality (\ref{FanosInequality}).
-Note that the bound in (\ref{FanosInequality}) does not apply to $M=2$ case (zero denominator) and countably infinite sets.
-However later studies extended this bound to such corner cases \cite{Erdogmus2004, Ho2010}.
-On the other hand, the bound on the conditional entropy given in (\ref{FanosUnequality2}) becomes $h(\epsilon_M)$ when $M=2$ and can be shown to be looser for larger $\epsilon_M$ (see our experimental results).
+As can be seen, $\epsilon_M$ appears in both sides of the inequality (\ref{FanosInequality}).

+\begin{remark} Note that the bound in (\ref{FanosInequality}) does not apply to $M=2$ case (zero denominator) and countably infinite sets.
+However later studies extended this bound to such corner cases \cite{Erdogmus2004, Ho2010}. \end{remark} \begin{remark} The bound on the conditional entropy given in (\ref{FanosUnequality2}) becomes $h(\epsilon_M)$ when $M=2$ and can be shown to be looser for larger $\epsilon_M$ (see our experimental results). \end{remark}